Nutlope/aiangels/README.md

 - [x] General refactoring, split index page into multiple components
 - [ ] Profile pages like /jaredpalmer with a full angel investor profile.
 Should include all the info in the table + maybe sections like previous investments
 - [ ] Add an OG Image
-- [ ] Turn category buttons into Radio Buttons with tailwindUI to improve accessibility
+- [ ] Turn category buttons into Radio Buttons with TailwindUI to improve accessibility
 - [ ] Add cypress tests